fellowship-digital-ministry/sermon-library/api/README.md

 ## Metadata Integration

-The API integrates metadata from JSON files in the following ways:
+The API integrates metadata from JSON files at runtime so search results include sermon details.

-1. **Runtime Integration** - Automatically enriches search results with metadata from JSON files
-2. **Periodic Synchronization** - Updates Pinecone vectors with metadata from JSON files through GitHub Actions

 ## Key Components

 - `app.py` - Main FastAPI application with all endpoints
 - `metadata_utils.py` - Utilities for accessing metadata from JSON files
-- `improved_update_pinecone_metadata.py` - Script for updating Pinecone metadata from JSON files

 ## Environment Variables